LacunaOmnibus/MontyLacuna/README.md

 No point in having Idle spies, and I don't want to have to re-run this damn thing manually for every planet.

+Also, I have virtually no logging in assign_spies.py, and spies_report.py might be short on the same -- update both of those to add some more status info.

 ## TBD
 - Everything needs to be tested on Windows.
 In particular: